iotdomain/iotdomain-standard/myzone-convention.md

 This standard defines the process and messaging for remote configuration of devices and services.

 Nodes that can be configured contain a list of configuration records described in the node discovery.
-The configuration value can be updated with a configure command as per below.
+The configuration value can be updated with a configure command.
+This is described further in the configuration section.

-The configuration of a node can be updated by a consumer by publishing on the '$configure' address.
-The node publisher listens to this request and processes it after validation.

-Only authorized users can modify the configuration of a node.

 ## Security